csusbdt/app/SETUP.md

 ## Overview

-This document is a record of how I set up the app project.
-These are the steps a release manager would follow to setup a project;
-other project developers do not do this.

 The project is setup to resemble a professional development environment, with deploys for development, staging and production.
+This document explains the steps a release manager would follow to setup a project;
+other project developers would not do this.

+In the instructions given below, the string _you_ refers to a string that you would use to make the the names unique.

 ## Create a git repository for the project